dapr/docs/getting-started/environment-setup.md

 - [Setup Google Cloud Kubernetes Engine](https://cloud.google.com/kubernetes-engine/docs/quickstart)
 - [Setup Amazon Elastic Kubernetes Service](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html)

-> **Note:** The dapr control plane containers are curently only distributed on linux containers.
+> **Note:** The Dapr control plane containers are currently only distributed on linux containers.
-> Your kubernetes cluser must contain available Linux capable nodes.
+> Your Kubernetes cluster must contain available Linux capable nodes.
-> Both the dapr cli, and the dapr helm chart will automatically deploy with affinity for nodes with the label kubernetes.io/os=linux.
+> Both the Dapr CLI, and the Dapr Helm chart automatically deploy with affinity for nodes with the label `kubernetes.io/os=linux`.
 > For more information see [Deploying to a Hybrid Linux/Windows K8s Cluster](../howto/hybrid-clusters/)

 ### Using the Dapr CLI